Albury - South

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Albury-South has 251 active public transport stops offering train and bus services.
-These stops are served by 129 routes, providing a total of 3493 weekly passenger trips.
-The average distance to the nearest stop is 133 meters for residents.
+Albury-South has 251 active public transport stops offering a mix of train and bus services.
+These stops are served by 129 routes, facilitating 3,493 weekly passenger trips in total.
+Residents enjoy excellent accessibility to transport, with an average distance of 133 meters to the nearest stop.

-On average, there are 499 trips per day across all routes, resulting in about 13 weekly trips per stop.
+On average, there are 499 trips daily across all routes, resulting in approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport